Far Cry 5 is the 11th instalment in the franchise and the 5th carrying the franchise name. It is also easily the best game in the franchise so far.

 From the second you start playing, you get drawn into the world of this cult and it is creepy.
 I’m not just saying it, the direction of the opening scene draws you in so completely, I wasn’t just scared and I wasn’t just creeped out and I wasn’t just wary, but I was genuinely all of the above.

 The voice acting is spot on and there is a tangible atmosphere, but I think most of the effect comes from the music.
 The music almost becomes one of the characters.
 It’s subtle and changes mood just like one of these brainwashed cultists.
-It builds and builds until the only thing you can do to break the tension is to put a beat on them like they’re a red-head stepchild.
-Which is a good thing because they’ve put a big emphasis on melee combat with a bunch of nasty, heavy, rusty things to bring the pain.
+It builds and builds – which is a good thing because they’ve put a big emphasis on melee combat with a bunch of nasty, heavy, rusty things to bring the pain.